What Is an AI Dungeon Master? The Future of Tabletop RPGs

 Think of it as a pipeline: the player says something, the system classifies the intent (attack, persuade, explore, cast a spell), the mechanics engine resolves the outcome, and then the AI wraps the result in narrative prose.
 The better each layer works, the more it feels like playing with a skilled human DM.

-Benefits of an AI Game Master
+What are the benefits of an AI Game Master?

 Always available, no scheduling required